clojuredocs/guides/articles/tutorials/introduction.md

-## Functions for working with strings
+## Functions For Working With Strings

 There are a number of functions for working with strings listed in the Strings section of the cheatsheet.
 Here are some examples of a few of